lrug/lrug.org/source/meetings/2017/november/index.html.md

 > You must mock, but where do you begin?
 Where do you end?
 And how do you know > when to stop?
 A cautionary tale.
 I will talk about the mocking library
 > [stripe-ruby-mock](https://github.com/rebelidealist/stripe-ruby-mock).

-{::coverage year="2017" month="november" talk="mock-objects:-delicious-and-addictive" /}
+{::coverage year="2017" month="november" talk="mock-objects-delicious-and-addictive" /}

 ### 5 ways to keep docs up to date